 Out of the three macro-nutrients (carbohydrates, fats, and protein).
 Protein is going to be the most important one.
 Protein is ESSENTIAL to life.
 It not only helps you recover better, but it helps your bones and muscles grow that includes your organ muscles.

 You need it for a healthy immune system.
-Now don’t get me wrong here, I’m not saying that carbohydrates and fats aren’t necessary because they are for optimal health, but if you were in a situation if you were only to eat protein you’d be in much better health, and function a lot better.
+Now don’t get me wrong here, I’m not saying that carbohydrates and fats aren’t necessary because they are for optimal health.
+However, if you were in a situation if you were only to eat protein you’d be in much better health, and function a lot better.

 Note: Again, want to state, you should include protein, carbohydrates, and fats in your diet plan as they all are essential.
 But I’m trying to say, that it should be your primary focus.

-When dieting, the absolute last thing you want is to have that anorexic, death camp survivor look, bereft of any muscle, unable to do insane stuff like defy gravity with a middle finger while lifting weight and possibly involving a dragon to slayer playing in the back round.
+When dieting, the absolute last thing you want is to have that anorexic, death camp survivor look, bereft of any muscle, unable to do crazy stuff like defy gravity with a middle finger while lifting the weight and possibly involving a dragon to slayer playing in the background.
 No, You want the opposite.
 YOU WANT TO LOOK GOOD NAKED.

 So happily, it has been shown that for athletes, and regular people with jobs alike, that increased protein for weight loss in clinical practice indicates that higher protein diets have resulted in more significant weight loss, coming in the way of fat loss, and preservation of lean mass compared with lower” protein diet counterparts (1,2).

 Not only that, but protein can keep you fuller for longer since protein takes more energy to digest, and in turn can help you manage your weight loss better (3).

 What About An Increase In Protein Being Bad For You?